You don’t need a high-end cleaning machine

 Cleaning new and near mint vinyl

-New vinyl also needs to be cleaned, as it is thought to be important to get a thin residue off of newly pressed vinyl that might affect overall sound quality.
+New vinyl also needs to be cleaned, as it is thought to be important to get a thin residue from newly pressed vinyl that might affect overall sound quality.

 Also if you buy reissue or sealed vintage albums, keep them cleaned and dusted regularly with a carbon fiber anti static brush.
 You should also place them in a clear plastic LP sleeve, your vinyl will stay in good shape for years to come.